Skip to content

 Section titled “Relationship with Table Operations (IcebergTableManager)”

-Important clarification: StoragePlugin handles FileIO (object storage access), NOT Iceberg table operations.
+Important clarification: StoragePlugin handles neutral storage desired state and direct FileIO access, NOT Iceberg table operations or catalog-specific deployment JSON.

 Table operations (create_table, evolve_schema, write_data, manage_snapshots) are handled by IcebergTableManager, an internal utility class in floe-iceberg package (Epic 4D).